-Apart from as noted below, the Board of Directors is not aware of any contracts or arrangements of any significance in relation to the business of the Company in which the Directors had any beneficial interest, as defined in the Companies

-Act 2014, at any time during the financial year.
+Apart from as noted below, the Board of Directors is not aware of any contracts or arrangements of any significance in relation to the business of the Company in which the Directors had any beneficial interest, as defined in the Companies Act 2014, at any time during the financial year.

-Mark Dwyer, a Director of the Company, holds 401 shares in the £ Institutional Class of the Fund and Christopher of the Company.

-Weaver, a Director of the Company, holds 292 shares in the US\$ Institutional Class.
-According to the Register of

-Directors and Secretary, none of the other Directors or the Company Secretary has any other interest in the share capital by the Investment Manager during the financial year.
+Mark Dwyer, whom resigned as Director of the Company, effective 5 March 2024, holds 401 shares in the £ Institutional Class of the Fund and Christopher Weaver, a Director of the Company, holds 292 shares in the US\$ Institutional Class.
+According to the Register of Directors and Secretary, none of the other Directors or the Company Secretary has any other interest in the share capital of the Company.

-As at 31 January 2024, Mark Dwyer, Josephine Kitcher and Christopher Weaver are employees of the Investment is a Consultant with William Fry solicitors, who provide legal services to the Company.
-Fees in respect of the former

-Manager.
-Investment management fees of US\$1,309,394 (31 January 2023: US\$1,371,270) were charged to the Company
+As at 31 January 2025, Josephine Kitcher and Christopher Weaver are employees of the Investment Manager.
+Investment management fees of US\$988,936 (31 January 2024: US\$1,309,394) were charged to the Company by the Investment Manager during the financial year.